 - In love with making games (not only with playing them!)

-The structure of this programme is based on Project Based Learning (PBL).
-This is a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to a complex question, problem, or challenge.
+The educational structure of this programme is Role Based Learning (RBL) and is based on Project Based Learning (PBL).
+This is a teaching method in which students gain knowledge and skills in their chosen role by working for an extended period of time to investigate and respond to a complex question, problem, or challenge.
 The focus is on facilitating students to become self-driven learners that can analyse a problem and use all the resources around them to find solutions.

 During your four years of study you will work in the in a simulated game development studio on different game projects.The majority of your time will be spent working on projects either individually or in groups, and attending workshops.